 - Nonprofit corporations

-Grantees must use funds in towns with a population under 20,000 or on federally recognized Tribal lands
+Grantees must use funds in towns with a population under 20,000 or on federally recognized Tribal lands.
+Check eligibility by address.

 No minimum or maximum award amounts have been established.
 The project period can be up to 2 years.